 Editors review each report of reviewers and ensure its validity before sending it to the authors.
 We seriously value reviewers’ comments to Editor when making a decision on the paper.
 On occasion, the Editors may make a decision that is different than that recommended by the reviewers, based on the overall priority assessment of the manuscript as compared to many that the journal receives.
 According to the policy, we normally transmit all comments of reviewers to the authors.
 However, on some occasions, we may edit a report to remove offensive language or comments that reveal confidential information.
 We strongly expect reviewers to state their opinion on a paper without offensive statements and review their articles in the way you expect them to treat yours.
 We also expect reviewers not to recommend authors to cite their publications excessively, which may reveal reviewers' identities.
 Authors should take an object view on criticisms to their manuscript.

 Editorial Board members (including Editors-in-Chief) are not involved in processing their own academic work.
-All their submissions will be under a rigorous single-blind peer-review process, and these submissions are assigned and revised by at least two independent reviewers.
+All their submissions will be under a rigorous single-blind peer-review process, and these submissions are assigned and revised by at least three independent reviewers.
 Decisions are made double-blind by other anonymous Editorial Board members who do not conflict with the authors.
+Starting in 2024, Editorial Board members are requested to disclose their editorial role in JCA in the conflict of interests section.

 JCA Editors may ask for advice about submitted manuscripts not only from professional reviewers but also on any aspect of a paper that raises concerns, like ethical issues and threats to security.
 In such circumstances, advice will usually be sought simultaneously within the peer-review process.
 The final decision on whether to publish is made by the Editor of the journal.